 Procrastination motivates you to get more things done

-Procrastination help you to manage your stress level
+Procrastination helps you to manage your stress level

 Sometimes we all need a break.
-It is important to get rid of the pressure, breath a sigh of relief and dedicate time to yourself.
+It is important to get rid of the pressure, breathe a sigh of relief, and dedicate time to yourself.
 Procrastination can help you feel better and happier.
 Just give yourself some time and do not blame yourself for it.

 Ted talks are all about ideas.
 You can find some useful tips that will help your research or your personal life.
 Spend your time watching something that can inspire you.

 The website was designed for procrastination.
 Pictures, gifs, articles, etc. Be careful this stuff is highly addictive.
 Just keep scrolling and spend hours thinking, 'that is SO true'.